Garden Clubs & Societies

 Facebook

-Notes: The CWBA meets on the first Tuesday of every month from 6:00 p.m. to 8:00 p.m. in the WSU Extension Office in Union Gap.
-Located in the Yakima County Resource Center at 2403 So.
-18th St., Union Gap.
-Behind TJ Maxx.
+Meetings: Meets the first Tuesday of every month from 6:00 p.m. to 8:00 p.m. at the Yakima Area Arboretum, except for July when they have a picnic at a member’s house.
 Interested members of the public are encouraged to attend.
 The CWBA’s working Apiary is located on the Arboretum’s grounds just north of the caretaker residence.

 Master Gardener Foundation of Yakima County